lowlighter/mizu/@mizu/set/README.md

 ## Notes

 > [!CAUTION]
-> Context must resolve to a [JavaScript `Object`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object).
+> The context must resolve to a [JavaScript `Object`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object).

 > [!NOTE]
-> Context is only initialized once and is not reset upon subsequent renderings, but it can be updated by other directives.
+> The context is initialized once and persists across renderings, but it can still be updated by other directives.